 But capturing that moment on film (or SD card) can be tricky.
 Photography’s one of those things that can seem overwhelmingly complicated.
 It doesn’t have to be that way.

-6 tips for Taking Cruise Sunsets:
+6 Tips for Photographing Cruise Sunsets:

-2. Rule of Thirds.
 This was my college professor’s favorite photography rule.
 And while it sounds complicated, it’s not.
 The simple point of this tip – don’t put the horizon (the line where the sun sets) in the middle of the picture.
 Think of the picture as three sections – top, middle, bottom or left, right, center.
 Again, just by shifting your camera up and down or left and right, you can make your picture more interesting and dramatic.
 If the sunset’s spectacular, put the horizon line in the bottom third of your picture.
 If it’s not the best sunset, try putting it in the top third of your picture.

-3. Don’t stop.
 With the cost of film a very moot concern, snap away with your digital camera.
 Take more pictures than you think you need.
-It’s a lot easier to go through a hundred pictures later than to live with the regret that you missed the photograph of the trip.
+It’s a lot easier to go through a hundred pictures later than to live with the regret that you missed the star photograph of the trip.
 Looking at my tiny LED screen, it looks like I’ve gotten an amazing shot only to find out later that it was just OK.
 Avoid average and keep shooting.
 Remember, don’t stop ‘til you get enough.

-4. Take off your sunglasses.
 Since most cameras these days are digital, you’re relying on the LED display to judge your picture and lighting settings.
 But with those dark shades on, you’ll misjudge the lighting and settings and wind up with sub-par pictures that lack the light you were trying to capture.
 If the light’s really bothering you, use a hat to block out the rays while you’re trying to take that pic.

 What tips have you found work best for you?
 Where’s the most beautiful sunset you’ve ever seen?